-Credits: 3 Course Offering: As Needed Prerequisites: Placement into EN110 or equivalent Corequisites: None
+Credits: 3 Course Offering: As Needed Prerequisites: Placement into EN110 or equivalent Corequisites: None interactions, as well as oral public presentations.

-This course surveys speech communication theories, concepts and skills existing in interpersonal, intercultural, small group, and organizational interactions, as well as oral public presentations.
 This course offers a combination of humanistic and pragmatic approaches to understanding and evaluating communication.
 A significant portion of the course covers the preparation and presentation of oral assignments (speeches).